spicysoft/jp-www-gitlab-com/doc/templates/blog/monthly_release_blog_template.html.md

 These are just a few highlights from the `XX` improvements in this release.
 Read on to check out all of the great updates below.

-We thank our community for the `XX` contributions they provided to GitLab X.Y!
+We thank the wider GitLab community for the `XX` contributions they provided to GitLab X.Y!
 At GitLab, everyone can contribute and we couldn't have done it without you!

 To preview what's coming in next month’s release, check out our [Upcoming Releases page](/direction/kickoff/), which includes our _NEXT_MILESTONE_ release kickoff video.